 - Peanut butter chips.
 These are totally optional, but I love how they make the cookies look, plus, who doesn't want a bit of extra peanut butter?

-See recipe card for quantities.
+See recipe card for full ingredients list and quantities.

 Substitutions and Variations